innomx/site/content/homepage/about.md

 He has over 15 years of experience as a consultant, developing and using mathematical and statistical models to inform drug development programs.
 Since 2005, he has contributed to over a dozen regulatory fillings and drug approvals.
-All the while, he has pushed to evolve the whole practice of pharmacometrics, through better frameworks and tools.
+All the while, he has endeavored to evolve the whole practice of pharmacometrics, through better frameworks and tools and more efficient processes.
 Which is why he has partnered with [Pumas-AI](https://pumas.ai), makers of the most forward-looking and cutting-edge pharmacometrics platform on the planet.

 Particular areas of expertise include exposure-response analysis of time-to-event endpoints with time-varying exposure, pharmacokinetics of